 CPPPH is an independent, non-profit California public benefit corporation established in 2009 to develop a comprehensive statewide physician health program so that California does not remain one of the few states without such a resource.
-It is a collaborative effort funded by many medical organizations including specialty societies, county medical societies, as well as the California Hospital Association and liability carriers and medical groups.
+It is a collaborative effort funded by many medical organizations including specialty societies, county medical societies, as well as the California Medical Association, California Hospital Association and professional liability insurance carriers.
 It provides consultation, coordination, education and network-building.
 It promulgates guidelines for physician health service providers and policies and procedures for physician health committees. »For other information, see “About CPPPH.”

 CPPPH workshops designed for members and staff of physician health committees.
-Links below take you to pages with the specifics for upcoming workshops and materials from past workshops are also available.
+Links below take you to pages with the specifics for upcoming workshops and materials from past workshops.